ossf/tac/README.md

-# OSSF Technical Advisory Council
+# OpenSSF Technical Advisory Council (TAC)

-The OSSF Technical Advisory Council is responsible for oversight of the various Technical Initiatives of the OSSF.
+The OpenSSF Technical Advisory Council is responsible for oversight of the various Technical Initiatives of the OpenSSF.

 ## Meetings